Resilience

 Q: What happens to running resources during an AWS service impairment?

 More often than not, running resources continue to operate normally.
 The data plane (network traffic, storage I/O, compute processing) is independent of the control plane.
-Therefore, the most probable outcome is inability to process provisioning requests, such as modify security groups , spin up instances or make other configuration changes until the recovery is advertised or observed.
+Therefore, the most probable outcome is that provisioning requests cannot be processed, such as modifying security groups, spinning up instances or making other configuration changes until recovery is advertised or observed.

 Yes.
-Auto-scaling policies that launch new instances in response to load or failure are control plane operations.
-During an EC2 control plane impairment, OR during a workload failure, these scaling actions may fail or be delayed.
-Control plane doesn't need to be impaired for failure to occur here.
-One good example of this is the common InsufficientInstanceCapacity .
-Just because you launched a request for 30 instances in a specific AZ, doesn't guarantee it will be provisioned for you 100% of the time.
+Auto Scaling policies that launch new instances in response to load or failure are control plane operations.
+During an EC2 control plane impairment or a workload failure, these scaling actions may fail or be delayed.
+The control plane does not need to be impaired for this to matter.
+A common example is InsufficientInstanceCapacity.
+Requesting 30 instances in a specific AZ does not guarantee they will be provisioned every time.

 Q: How does the control plane and data plane distinction relate to compliance frameworks like CPS 230?